-According to the Bureau of Labor Statistics, the average salary for these roles can exceed $128,000 per year.
-Even more promising is that job growth for computer and information science roles is expected to increase by 15 percent by 2029—three times the national average for growth across all jobs.
+According to the Bureau of Labor Statistics, the average salary for these roles exceeds $126,000 per year.
+Even more promising is that job growth for computer and information science roles is expected to increase by 22 percent by 2030—more than three times the national average for growth across all jobs.
 The average unemployment rate for many STEM roles is also well below the national average, according to U.S. News & World Report.

 Computer Science Degrees and Specializations